craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Priority: High

-0. Change first execution of loop control to be outside of the do-loop in `processLoop`.
-It will result in cleaner code.
 0. `SyntaxKind.ContinueStatement`,`BreakStatement`: test cases with label targets, block break.
-0. Embedded while loops.
 0.  `Do` loop
 0.  `For`,`ForOf`,`ForIn` loops
 0.  `Switch`